Supporting Long-Term Oral Health

 Whitening or charcoal pastes may wear down implant surfaces.
 A gentle formula helps protect the crown while cleaning effectively. - Use single-tuft or angled brushes for precise cleaning:

-Rinsing helps reduce bacteria and inflammation.
-It’s a useful part of daily implant care when brushing and flossing aren’t enough. - Set a consistent routine for daily care:
+Rinsing may help reduce bacteria and inflammation and can form part of daily implant care when brushing and flossing aren’t enough. - Set a consistent routine for daily care:

 Set a consistent routine for daily care.
-Your dental team may provide helpful dental hygiene tips after implants based on your home habits.
+Your dental team may provide dental hygiene tips after implants based on your home care habits.

 What type of toothbrush is recommended for dental implants?

 A soft-bristled toothbrush is generally recommended for cleaning around dental implants.
-It helps clean effectively while being gentle on the gums and the implant surface.
+It may assist with plaque removal while reducing the risk of irritation to the implant surface.
 Here’s why a soft brush is a suitable choice:

 - Minimises abrasion:

-When used with small strokes at the gumline, a soft-bristled toothbrush helps clean the implants without causing discomfort. - Comfortable for daily use:
+When used with small strokes at the gumline, a soft-bristled toothbrush assists with cleaning implants when used along the gumline. - Suitable for daily use:

 Can I use mouthwash or toothpaste on dental implants?